april 15, 2026

 the high achiever's quiet struggle (and why doing more doesn't make it better)

 You've done everything right.
 Good grades, good career, checking all the boxes.
+A lot of high achievers I work with in Asheville, NC say the same thing.
 And yet there's a low hum underneath all of it — the sense that it's never quite enough, that you're always one step behind where you should be, that if people really knew how uncertain you felt, they'd be surprised.

 High achievers are often the last people who think they need therapy.
-And they're often the people who would benefit from it most.
+And they're often the people who would benefit from it most — something I see regularly in my therapy practice in Asheville, NC and with clients virtually across North Carolina.

 what perfectionism actually is